 I completed a Master of Library and Information Studies degree at Dalhousie University in Halifax, Nova Scotia in 2010.
 During my time there, I completed a Reference and Technical Services internship at Dalhousie’s Killam Library and a thesis on the “Pleasure Reading Habits of Undergraduate Students.”
 I also have certificates in Intercultural Relations and as a Teacher/Trainer for Online Learning.

-My research and practice interests include digital literacy, educational technology, pleasure reading and visual note-taking.
+My research and practice interests include imposter syndrome, digital literacy, educational technology, pleasure reading and visual note-taking.